 Our partners are working with local farmers in Paibona, Northern Uganda to plant trees on their land.
 These trees will provide the farmers with sustainable food and income by growing fruits, nuts, and medicines.
 In an area that has experienced extensive clear cutting for charcoal production, planting trees will improve agricultural yields, reduce soil erosion, and improve the health of the soil.
 It will also protect biodiversity by improving habitat and will provide a jump-off point for several other sustainable agroforestry projects in the area, improving the livelihoods of hundreds of Ugandan farmers.

-A personalized tree certificate to say thanks for your donation.
+A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our Uganda project, so you can track the impact your trees are having on the community and environment.

 A variety of trees will be planted based on the needs of specific sites.
 These include indigenous trees such as the shea (Vitellaria paradoxa), which produces shea butter; Afzelia africana, an endangered hardwood; and several Acacia species.
 Useful non-indigenous trees include Grevillea robusta, Gmelina arborea, and Leucaena leucocephala, as well as fruit trees like avocado and papaya.

 Planting native tree species is critically important after deforestation.
 They help reduce the spread of invasive species and to retain the soil, prevent erosion, and ensure that other plants have adequate nutrients to grow.